How to Read an Electrocardiogram (EKG/ECG)

 We like this EKG Ruler Vertical Badge ID Card Pocket Reference Guide ECG and many of our nurse friends do, too!
 It includes an overview of EKGs, basic terminology, and an EKG ruler.

 Jobs Requiring EKG/ECG Proficiency

 EKG/ECG proficiency is required for many nursing jobs.
 Telemetry, cardiac, and stepdown units all require some level of proficiency.
-These jobs are also in high-demand.
-See 1,260 open nursing positions requiring EKG proficiency now.
+Nurses interested in working in the intensive care unit or cardiac care unit are required to be proficient in reading EKGs.
+These jobs are also in high demand.

 Or perhaps you are ready to take the next step in your nursing career through an RN to BSN or RN to MSN program.
 Use our search tool to find the right program in your area.

 How do you read an EKG/ECG for beginners?